oddstream/aoc/README.md

 Chapeau to Eric Wastl (http://was.tl/) (also for [vanilla js](http://vanilla-js.com/))

 The aim is to - eventually - do all puzzles from all years.
 Some of the code is quick-and-dirty and I'm sometimes surprised to get the right answer.
 Occasionally I ask GPT-4 for help with a low-level function or algorithm in case I've missed something simple; I've given up on Google's Bard, which has yet to yield any correct answers.
-Occasionally, using when a brute force solution is taking too long, I have a look at the solutions mega thread on reddit to get ideas.
+When I get hopelessly stuck or a brute force solution is taking too long, I have a look at the solutions mega thread on reddit to get ideas.

 ## Coding style